Neuromuscular Disorders: Treatment and Management in East Lancashire and Ribble Valley

 The types of neuromuscular disorders that our CareGivers in East Lancashire and Ribble Valley can support include:

 - Amyotrophic lateral sclerosis (or Lou Gehrig’s Disease)

-Specialist care requirements may vary between different conditions and from person to person.
+Specialist care requirements may vary between different conditions and from person to person, based on their symptoms.
 That’s why we define personalised care plans for each individual, whatever their neuromuscular condition may be.

-Get in touch with your local Right at Home office to see if our homecare services can help you.
+Get in touch with our East Lancashire Right at Home office to see if our homecare services can help you.

-Whether you’re looking for home care for MS patients or home care for muscular dystrophy, Right at Home can help.
-Amongst our specialist homecare services, we offer:
+Whether you’re looking for homecare for MS patients or homecare for muscular dystrophy, Right at Home East Lancashire and Ribble Valley can help.
+Our specialist homecare services include:

 - Safety supervision